 Clive Chin

-Clive Chin (born 14 May 1954 in Kingston, Jamaica) is a son of Vincent "Randy" Chin.
-He is a Hakka Chinese Jamaican record producer whose work includes recordings by The Wailers, Dennis Brown, Lee Perry and Black Uhuru, among others.
+Clive Chin (born 14 May 1954 in Kingston, Jamaica) is a Hakka Chinese Jamaican record producer whose work includes recordings by the Wailers, Dennis Brown, Lee Perry and Black Uhuru, among others.
 Chin was a pioneer in the establishment of dub as a standalone musical form.
+He is the eldest son of Vincent "Randy" Chin.

-He began working at Randy's Record Store, his father's business and began helping make the associated studio, Randy's Studio 17, one of the most important Jamaican studios of the early 1970s.
+He began working at Randy's Record Store, his father's business, as a teenager, and helped make the associated studio, Randy's Studio 17, one of the most important Jamaican studios of the early 1970s.

 Details